Alpinisme Nanga Parbat Tiphaine Dupérier

 Two months of adventure, two countries crossed

-Tiphaine Dupérier 's new project spans nearly two months , with a strategic three-week acclimatization period in Nepal 's Khumbu region.
-This is an important step to maximize her chances in the field while limiting fatigue.
-This year, she has chosen a gentler approach: "We can stay at altitude even when the weather is bad, while maintaining a certain comfort.
-It's less tiring and more effective," she says.
+This new project by Tiphaine Dupérier spans nearly two months, with a strategic three-week acclimatization in Nepal, in the Khumbu region.
+An important step to maximize her chances on the ground while limiting fatigue.
+This year, she chose a gentler approach: "You can stay at altitude even when the weather is bad, while maintaining some comfort.
+It’s less exhausting and more effective," she confides.

-After this adaptation phase, we head to Pakistan for the main objective: Nanga Parbat , a peak 8,125 meters high, known for being one of the most formidable in the Himalayas, notably for its Rupal face, one of the highest walls in the world.
+After this adaptation phase, heading to Pakistan for the main goal: Nanga Parbat, an 8,125-meter peak known as one of the most formidable in the Himalayas, especially for its Rupal face, one of the highest walls in the world.

 Credit: Boris Langenstein